tjd1234/cmpt120fall2022/lectures/lecture28/lecture28notes.md

 # Lecture 28 Notes

 Reading and writing files is a common Python task.
 There are two main kinds of
-files: **text files**, that consist plain text and can viewed and edited in an editor like Mu; and **binary files**, which is every other kind of file, e.g. image files, video files, specially formatted files for particular applications, and so on.
+files: **text files**, that consist of plain text and can viewed and edited in an editor like Mu; and **binary files**, which are every other kind of file, e.g. image files, video files, specially formatted files for particular applications, and so on.

 While there are many ways to process files, in these notes we only discuss reading text files line-by-line.

 ## Determining What Folder You're In

-A tricky aspect of using files is that it can sometimes be unclear if you are using the right folder or directory (they mean the same) thing.
+A tricky aspect of using files is that it can be unclear if you are using the right folder or directory (*folder* and *directory* mean the same) thing.
 You can check what folder Python will uses with this code:

 ```
 >>> import os